Atul240202/React-CMS/README.md

-# Location Campaign Management System
+# Content Managment System (Currently customized for business portfolio of a production house)
 ## Project Overview

 This project is a web-based application designed for managing content displayed on portfolio site through a proper dashboard panel.
 It provides a user-friendly interface for creating, editing, and organizing data, including images and associated information.